 7: Use Public Resources

-Many municipalities offer rebates or tax breaks for homeowners who invest in home improvements that improve their energy efficiency or add new features to their homes.
+In many cities, homeowners who make improvements to their homes that increase their energy efficiency or add new features are eligible for NYS energy rebates or tax breaks.
 Contact your local government office to learn more about these programs and how to apply.

 The Bottom Line